HeliumOS-org/ports/README.md

 A ports system based on OverlayFS.

-Ports in this ports tree will be binary if possible and built from source if necessary.
+Ports in this ports tree will use upstream binaries if possible and build from source if necessary.

 ***WARNING!*** HeliumOS Ports is currently ***experimental***.